Teaching kids to code is one of the best ways you can set them up for success in life.

 codeSpark is also specifically designed to increase girl engagement in STEM and close the gender gap.
 The ability to stretch limits, persevere, and stay curious requires confidence.

 codeSpark provides confidence to kids to be fearless learners.
 It is the perfect activity for anyone who wants to start learning how to program by taking baby steps.

-For all of these reasons, it’s one of our favorite educational apps for kids and one of the best ways to start teaching kids to code.
+For all of these reasons, it’s one of our favorite educational apps for kids and one of the best ways to start teaching kids coding.

 2. Choose a visual coding language

-Teaching kids to code has become easier using gamification.
-Games with “wins” reward children, are visually entertaining, and make them feel like they’re playing rather than working.
+Teaching kids coding has become easier using gamification.
+Games with “wins” reward children, are visually entertaining and make them feel like they’re playing rather than working.

 Choosing a visual language is crucial.
 Coding for kids also requires visual learning.

 Most children cannot learn from only words on a page or on a screen, so the best textbooks include illustrations.